-Residents actively participate in the Pharmacy and Therapeutics (P&T), Safe Medication Practice and other supervisory and multidisciplinary committees as appropriate.
+You will actively participate in the Pharmacy and Therapeutics (P&T), Safe Medication Practice and other supervisory and multidisciplinary committees as appropriate.

 The annual base stipend will be an estimate of $45,000.
 All staffing will be tailored to the needs of the residency program, the pharmacy department and coordinated with the pharmacy managers.
 Financial support is provided for approved educational opportunities, conferences and travel as pertaining to the needs of the residency program.

-Residents will be provided with ongoing educational opportunities through attendance and participation of approved professional meetings and conferences (CSHP, ASHP Midyear, Western States Conference), the obtainment of certifications (ACLS, BCPS) and additional ongoing learning modules developed by Sharp HealthCare.
+You will be provided with ongoing educational opportunities through attendance and participation of approved professional meetings and conferences (CSHP, ASHP Midyear, Western States Conference), the obtainment of certifications (ACLS, BCPS) and additional ongoing learning modules developed by Sharp HealthCare.

 Each resident will act as chief resident for one quarter (three-month term) that involves coordinating and scheduling tasks to the residency team, maintaining correspondence with pharmacy administration and preceptors and additionally performing other duties as necessary for the development of the residency program.

-The diversity of Sharp HealthCare provides numerous opportunities for residents to present throughout the year to medical and nursing staff, pharmacy students and staff and among fellow peer residents in addition to the required rotational and formal seminar presentations.
+The diversity of Sharp HealthCare provides numerous opportunities for our residents to present throughout the year to medical and nursing staff, pharmacy students and staff and among fellow peer residents in addition to the required rotational and formal seminar presentations.

 Teaching experiences are integrated with patient care activities and through the provision of educational support to pharmacy students and staff, nursing and medical staff members and others.
 Residents will work closely with pharmacists in the preceptorship of pharmacy students on clinical learning experiences from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy, University of the Pacific and Northstate College of Pharmacy.
-Through the San Diego Pharmacy Residency Leadership Program, residents will obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.
+Through the San Diego Pharmacy Residency Leadership Program, you can obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.

 How to apply.